bhumi1102/rails/guides/source/layouts_and_rendering.md

 Building Header-Only Responses Using `head`
 ------------------------------------------

-The [`head`][] method can be used to send responses with only headers to the browser.
-The `head` method accepts a number or symbol (see [reference table](#the-status-option)) representing an HTTP status code.
-The options argument is interpreted as a hash of header names and values.
-For example, you can return only an error header:
+Rails controller actions can also use the [`head`][] method to send a response with HTTP headers only (no body) to the client.

+The `head` method accepts an [HTTP status code](#the-status-option) as a number or symbol.
+And an options hash with header names and values.

+For example, a header only response with `400 Bad Request`:

 ```ruby
 head :bad_request